MHDNoronha/MHDNoronha/README.md

 ###
+Hello World 👋, my name is Matt Noronha
+An enthusiastic and driven Developer from England, residing in Finland 🇫🇮 🌱 I’m currently learning React and practising Javascript on Scrimba 💬 Ask me about Ruby on Rails, Javascript, HTML5, CSS3, SQL, Git and my experiences coding so far.
-🎓Graduated from Le Wagon's Web Development bootcamp in July 2023 👨‍🏫6 years experience as a teacher, now bring my eye for detail, communication skills and ability to cater for a diverse range of needs and interests to tech!
+⚡ Fun fact I have 6 years experience as a teacher.
+Looking to bring my eye for detail, communication skills and ability to cater for a diverse range of needs and interests to tech! my
-🎆See my biggest project so far https://github.com/nathansoussana/local-sports-club

-🏫Currently devising time to learn React, to sharpen Front End skills.
+Languages and Tools:
+bootstrap
+css3
+docker
+figma
+git
+html5
+javascript
+linux
+mysql
+postgresql
+rails
+ruby
+sqlite
+webpack

 <!--
 **MHDNoronha/MHDNoronha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.